SeldonIO/alibi-detect/README.md

 #### TensorFlow and PyTorch support

-The drift detectors support TensorFlow and PyTorch backends.
-Alibi Detect does however not install PyTorch for you.
+The drift detectors support TensorFlow, PyTorch and (where applicable) [KeOps](https://www.kernel-operations.io/keops/index.html) backends.
+Alibi Detect does however not install PyTorch or KeOps for you.
 Check the [PyTorch docs](https://pytorch.org/) how to do this.
+KeOps can be installed via pip: ```pip install pykeops```.
 Example:

 ```python
 from alibi_detect.cd import MMDDrift